Confidentiality of Student, Medical, and Personnel Records

 - A federal law, Family Educational Rights and Privacy Act (FERPA), classifies most student record information as private.
 This information cannot be released to third parties (including parents) without signed consent from the student.

 - Personal health information created or used by employee-sponsored health plans has special protection under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-- Upon request, a university employee or his/her designated representative will have timely access to all information found in the employee's own personnel and medical files.
+- Upon request, a university employee or their designated representative will have timely access to all information found in the employee's own personnel and medical files.

 - Employees are to follow any additional policies and procedures specific to their position and any work applications used in the position.

 - Employees who receive requests for confidential information must follow the specific policy that applies to that request.
 For policy clarification and details, employees are to consult departmental procedures and an expert in the respective area of information.